Lifting trianguline Galois representations along isogenies: Application to categories of B -pairs

 If $W$ is a trianguline representation and $\langle W \rangle$ is the subcategory of $\Rep_E(G_K)$ tensor generated by $W$, we can define in a canonical way a triangulation of an object in $\langle W\rangle$ starting from a triangulation of $W$.
 For this we refer to Remark \ref{remsem} and the discussion preceding it.

-\begin{rem}\mbox{ } \begin{itemize} \item Lemma \ref{tannlist}(2) might be a special case of (1), but we write the two properties separately since the ring $\bB$ giving the admissibility condition for trianguline representations does not appear in the literature as far as the author knows. \item Also note that in (ii) one can fix the extension of $K$, respectively $E$, over which the $\BPKE$-pairs become triangulable, respectively split, and still get a neutral Tannakian category by the same argument as the given one. \item One could think of defining a category of couples consisting of a trianguline $E$-linear representation of $G_K$ and a triangulation of the associated $\BPKE$-pair, and make it into a tensor category by means of the argument in the proof of Lemma \ref{tannlist}(2); however one runs into the same problems that make the category of filtered vector spaces non-abelian. \end{itemize} \end{rem}
+\begin{rem}\mbox{ } \begin{itemize} \item Lemma \ref{tannlist}(2) is a special case of (1): if $\cD\subset\cC$ is an inclusion of neutral Tannakian categories with $\cD$ full in $\cC$ and associated morphism of fundamental groups $\pi\colon\cG_\cC\to\cG_\cD$, then following \cite[Section 2.2]{fontainepst} we can consider the affine algebra $B_{\cD,\alg}$ of $\cG_\cD$, that carries an action of $\cG_\cD$ by left translation, hence of $\cG_\cC$ via $\pi$.
+Then the objects of $\cD$ are the $B_{\cD,\alg}$-admissible ones in $\cC$.
+We still write (1) and (2) separately because such a period ring has not been studied in the literature as far as the author knows. \item In (ii) one can fix the extension of $K$, respectively $E$, over which the $\BPKE$-pairs become triangulable, respectively split, and still get a neutral Tannakian category by the same argument as the given one. \item One could think of defining a category of couples consisting of a trianguline $E$-linear representation of $G_K$ and a triangulation of the associated $\BPKE$-pair, and make it into a tensor category by means of the argument in the proof of Lemma \ref{tannlist}(2); however one runs into the same problems that make the category of filtered vector spaces non-abelian. \end{itemize} \end{rem}

 \begin{rem} The Tannakian categories of Lemma \ref{tannlist} are categories of Galois representations rather than $B$-pairs.
 For this reason, in the proof of Theorem \ref{ptri} we will first reduce the statements to the case when $W$ is pure of slope $0$: the category of such $\BPKE$-pairs is neutral Tannakian because it is equivalent to that of continuous $E$-representations of $G_K$.
 The reason we cannot work directly with $B$-pairs is that the Tannakian category of $\BPKE$-pairs is not neutral in general (see for instance \cite[Section 10.1.2]{thecurve}), so it does not fit in the framework of the previous section.
 This is also the reason why we can only prove statements (ii) and (iii) when $W$ is pure, since then we can, up to extending $E$, find a slope $0$ modification of $W$.
 Note however that (2)$\implies$(1) and part (iii) with the divisibility condition replaced by $\ell(\uu)=\ell(\uv)$ hold for arbitrary $W$ (not necessarily pure) by virtue of Remark \ref{oldarg}. \end{rem}